- Adding 2-figure numbers that involve a carry figure

 The Preferred Method

 Working from left to right has many advantages: it’s more natural, there’s less to remember, and there’s less chance of making mistakes.
-Therefore, in this course we will favor the left to right method.
+Therefore, in this course, we will favor the left to the right method.